Investigating the roles of hydrophobicity and electrostatics in the particle-scale dynamics and rheology of dense microgel suspensions: Results and Discussion

-Fig.~\ref{5}(a) shows representative plot{s} of amplitude sweep experiments performed at 18$^{\circ}$C for aqueous suspensions of PNIPAM particles with and without additives.
-Amplitude sweep data acquired below the VPTT for all the samples are displayed in Figs. S17(a-c).
-It can be seen from Figs.~\ref{5}(a) and S17(a-c) that {for small $\gamma_0$,} {G$^{\prime}$} and {G$^{\prime \prime}$} are independent of the applied $\gamma_0$ {and} {G$^{\prime}$} > {G$^{\prime \prime}$}.
-With increase in $\gamma_0$, {G$^{\prime}$} starts to decrease monotonically, whereas {G$^{\prime \prime}$} shows a peak before decreasing.
-These features are reminiscent of soft glassy rheology~\cite{pham2008yielding, mason1995elasticity}{, with the appearance of a G$^{\prime\prime}$ peak signifying the onset of an yielding process}.
-In agreement with {the temperature and frequency sweep oscillatory rheology} data below the VPTT {reported earlier}, we note that the mechanical moduli estimated from amplitude sweep experiments {also} decrease systematically with an increase in additive concentration. {The procedure followed to estimate $\gamma_y$ below the VPTT is described in detail in section ST8 of the supplementary information.} {Interestingly,} Fig.~\ref {5}(b) shows that yield strains, $\gamma_y$, of the suspensions also decrease with an increase in additive concentrations.
-The creation of additional free volume in the presence of additives should lead to accelerated diffusion of particles out of the cages formed by their neighbours at relatively smaller deformations.
-This leads{} to an earlier onset of yielding {and} a reduction of $\gamma_y$ with increase in additive concentration.
+Fig.~\ref{3}(e) shows plots of amplitude sweep experiments performed at 18$^{\circ}$C for {the same} PNIPAM {suspensions as in Fig.~\ref{3}(a)}.
+Amplitude sweep data acquired below the VPTT for all the samples are displayed in Figs. S16(a-c) of the supplementary material.
+It can be seen from Figs.~\ref{3}(e) and S16(a-c) that {for small $\gamma_0$,} {G$^{\prime}$} and {G$^{\prime \prime}$} are independent of the applied $\gamma_0$ {and} {G$^{\prime}$} > {G$^{\prime \prime}$}.
+With increase in $\gamma_0$, {G$^{\prime}$} starts to decrease monotonically, wh{ile} {G$^{\prime \prime}$} shows a peak before decreasing.
+These features are {consistent with our earlier observations in Fig.~\ref{3}(a) and} are reminiscent of soft glassy rheology~\cite{pham2008yielding, mason1995elasticity}. {As expected}, the mechanical moduli estimated from amplitude sweep experiments also decrease systematically with increase in additive concentration.
+Interestingly, the {G$^{\prime \prime}$} peak heights decrease with additive content as seen from Figs.~\ref{3}(e) and S16(a-c), indicating a reduction in inter-particle repulsion with increasing particle hydrophobicity\cite{pham2008yielding}.
+We estimated the yield strains, $\gamma_y$, defined as the strain values that {signal} the onset of the yielding process, {by} following a procedure described in detail in section ST8 of the supplementary material.
+Fig.~\ref{3}(f) {displays that} $\gamma_y$ {decreases} with increase in concentrations {of both dissociating and non-dissociating additives}.

-Our results suggest that the introduction of both dissociating and non-dissociating additives lowers suspension rigidity and speeds up the particle-scale dynamics below the VPTT by reducing $\phi_{eff}$.
-We {experimentally demonstrated this by estimating} {variations in} {the suspension relaxation timescales,} $T_r${,} and {yield strains,} $\gamma_y${,} with changes in concentrations of both dissociating and non-dissociating additives {in the suspension medium}. {Furthermore,} we {showed in} Fig.~\ref{2}(a) that the concentration-dependence of {the hydrophobicity parameter,} $f_{A}${, increases monotonically due to the inclusion of} both dissociating and non-dissociating additives.
-This {suggests that} a common factor, {\textit{viz.}} additive-induced hydrophobicity, governs the rheological response below the VPTT. {Finally, we note} that {inter-particle} electrostatic interaction{s} do not affect suspension rheology below the VPTT {as significantly}.